Antakya Church of Saint Peter (cave church)

 Church of St. John?
 And not a church of Saint Peter?
 Yes… because the church of Saint Peter was another church – in the center of the city.

-Only in 1856 the French consul of Aleppo obtained the ownership of this cave and donated it to the Catholic Church.
+Only in 1856 the French consul of Aleppo obtained ownership of this cave and donated it to the Catholic Church.
 In 1863 was built the present facade by Capuchin Friars – they made it in a local style from hewn stones.
-Initially in the church was located a wooden altar but since the 1931 – the present, stone altar.
+Initially in the church was located a wooden altar but since 1931 – the present, stone altar.

 In 1983 this site was declared a holy site by the Vatican.
 In 2008 part of the cave collapsed and it is considered to be unsafe.

 Church serves as a museum but there is a possibility to organize worship services.
 Worship here takes place on the Day of St.Peter and Paul (June 29) and Christmas.

 The cave church is reached by stone steps.
-In the cliff is hew fairly large hall – 7 m high, 13 m long and 9.5 m wide.
+Inside the cliff is hewn a fairly large hall – 7 m high, 13 m long, and 9.5 m wide.

 Behind the altar starts a tunnel – according to legends this was an escape passage in a case of persecutions and raids – one could run through it to another place in the mountainside.
 The tunnel has collapsed.

 Inside the cave was a spring that could be used for baptism.
 Its water was considered to have healing powers.
 Now, this spring is quite weak due to the impact of earthquakes.

 The church contains fragments of floor mosaics (which seem to be brought from other places) and faint remnants of frescoes behind the altar.
 Here is also a marble statue of Saint Peter (1932).
 Otherwise, the interior is modest.
 The room is divided into three naves.